brianglass/anastasis/files/midnight_office.md

 **The following Note is found in the Horologion before the Prayer of St Ephrem the Syrian**

-The word Â‘AlleluiaÂ’ is Hebrew and in translation means Â‘Praise the LordÂ’.
-People use it as a sign of joy and an expression of gladness as they praise God and thank him for his wonders, as is clear from the tile of many Psalms, to the which the word is attached and also from what Tobit says about Jerusalem being rebuilt again after its fall, that all its streets will say Â‘AlleluiaÂ’ (13,18).
-It is also clear from the Apocalypse of John, who, after the fall and disappearance of the spiritual Babylon, heard a loud voice from heaven saying continuously, Â‘AlleluiaÂ’ (13,2.20s; 19,1).
-Nevertheless ChristÂ’s Church among us uses the word not only for radiant and joyful days, as, for example, in the Antiphons of the feasts of the Lord, Â‘Save us who sing to you: Alleluia!Â’, but also in many places in the daily day and night office.
-The word is especially frequent in the rites for funerals and the mournful days of the fasts, when Â‘AlleluiaÂ’ is sung at Vespers in place of the normal Prokeimenon and at Matins instead of Â‘The Lord is GodÂ’.
-Of this Â‘AlleluiaÂ’ here and subsequently, the instruction of the Typikon says, Â‘But if it is AlleluiaÂ’, that is if there is a fast, if we do not sing, Â‘The Lord is GodÂ’, we make the full prostrations.
+The word ‘Alleluia’ is Hebrew and in translation means ‘Praise the Lord’.
+People use it as a sign of joy and an expression of gladness as they praise God and thank him for his wonders, as is clear from the tile of many Psalms, to the which the word is attached and also from what Tobit says about Jerusalem being rebuilt again after its fall, that all its streets will say ‘Alleluia’ (13,18).
+It is also clear from the Apocalypse of John, who, after the fall and disappearance of the spiritual Babylon, heard a loud voice from heaven saying continuously, ‘Alleluia’ (13,2.20s; 19,1).
+Nevertheless Christ’s Church among us uses the word not only for radiant and joyful days, as, for example, in the Antiphons of the feasts of the Lord, ‘Save us who sing to you: Alleluia!’, but also in many places in the daily day and night office.
+The word is especially frequent in the rites for funerals and the mournful days of the fasts, when ‘Alleluia’ is sung at Vespers in place of the normal Prokeimenon and at Matins instead of ‘The Lord is God’.
+Of this ‘Alleluia’ here and subsequently, the instruction of the Typikon says, ‘But if it is Alleluia’, that is if there is a fast, if we do not sing, ‘The Lord is God’, we make the full prostrations.
 Otherwise etc.

-Note that the Latin Church has the opposite custom to us and expressly forbids the use of Alleluia on fast days and at mournful rites, and limits it to joyful days only, especially the day of Pascha, when they sing it very often, as do the Â‘Christ has risenÂ’.
-But also, many Westerners when visiting one another during the days of Pascha, or meeting in the road, give the greeting, Â‘Happy AlleluiaÂ’, just as we use Â‘Christ has risenÂ’.
+Note that the Latin Church has the opposite custom to us and expressly forbids the use of Alleluia on fast days and at mournful rites, and limits it to joyful days only, especially the day of Pascha, when they sing it very often, as do the ‘Christ has risen’.
+But also, many Westerners when visiting one another during the days of Pascha, or meeting in the road, give the greeting, ‘Happy Alleluia’, just as we use ‘Christ has risen’.

 ------------------------------------------------------------------------

-All texts and translations on this page are copyright to Archimandrite Ephrem Â©
+All texts and translations on this page are copyright to Archimandrite Ephrem ©

 **This page was last updated on 03 November 2008**